October 4th 2015 – By: William Larsen – Civilians News – “News For All Views” – Previewing The 2016 Election –

 — Donald J. Trump (@realDonaldTrump) October 3, 2015

-GOP Polls indicate that Trump’s willingness to express himself, have given him the early lead.
+So far, GOP Polls indicate that Trump’s willingness to express himself, are giving him an early lead.

 Trump has branded himself, “anti politician,” and his message has clearly resonated with the American people.